Jenkins activity survey: Psychometric properties

-Form T of the Jenkins activity survey is a subform of the original Jenkins activity survey that utilizes the same methods and procedures as the Jenkins activity survey Form B, the adult version, but with questions altered to relate to student life as opposed to questions relating to occupational work (Bishop, 1989).
-This form was created in 1974 by Krantz, Glass, and Snyder to distinguish between Type A and Type B students and the differences among them relating to their school performance as well as gender differences and countless others.
+The JAS has been widely studied with regard to its reliability and validity.
+Yarnold et al. (1986) found that the student version (Form T) illustrated moderate internal consistency and a greater level of reliability among varying demographic groups.
+They also proclaimed strong test–retest reliability over two-week and three-month intervals, implying that the JAS captures relatively stable traits over these durations.
 This form has been used in research not only to find information from students (Rainey, 1985) but also to test the reliability of Form T and subsequently the Jenkins Activity Survey as a whole (Bishop, 1989).

 Testing the reliability of this form is fundamental because although the changes made from the original survey were minor they could still have large effects in the overall scores and findings of the research.
 Research conducted by Bishop, Hailey, and O’Rourke in 1989 built off of previous research through using scores of those that were not found to be strongly Type A or Type B. In these cases, individuals who scored one standard deviation above the mean were classified as Type A and those one standard deviation below Type B. In this research, that utilized a test-retest approach, they were able to find reliable and statistically significant correlations between the first test and subsequent tests administered at the beginning of each of four semesters.
 These findings conclude the reliability of the test and add to other findings of the reliability of the overall Jenkins activity survey.